dotnet/dotnet-docker/samples/aspnetapp/aspnetcore-docker-https.md

 dotnet user-secrets -p aspnetapp\aspnetapp.csproj set "Kestrel:Certificates:Development:Password" "crypticpassword" docker build --pull -t aspnetapp .
 ```

+> Note: `crypticpassword` is used as a stand-in for a password of your own choosing.

 Generate cert and configure local machine: